International Association of Machinists and Aerospace Workers: Recent history

 The National Labor Relations Board later charged Brown & Sharpe with regressive bargaining, and of entering into negotiations with the express purpose of not reaching an agreement with the union.
 It was not until 1998, nearly seventeen years after the strike began, that the Rhode Island Supreme Court ended the legal battle, ultimately siding with Brown & Sharpe in its plea that it had not illegally forced the strike.
 By this point, both Brown & Sharpe and its erstwhile work force were retreating from manufacturing in Rhode Island.

 From 1981 to 1990 the union owned and operated an Indy Car racing team, Machinists Union Racing.

 In 1991, the union absorbed the Pattern Makers' League of North America.
 The Transportation Communications International Union (TCU) merged with the IAM, after a TCU member vote in July 2005.

-On September 7, 2008, the union began a strike against Boeing over issues with outsourcing, job security, pay and benefits.
+On September 7, 2008, the union began a 57-day strike against Boeing over issues with outsourcing, job security, pay and benefits.

 The union continues to expand into different companies today.

-In December 2013 the union's attempt to represent workers at an Amazon.com fulfillment center in Middletown, Delaware failed.
+In December 2013 the union's attempt to represent workers at an Amazon.com fulfillment center in Middletown, Delaware, failed.
 In 2020, the union began a strike at Bath Iron Works, a major shipyard in Bath, Maine, over disagreements regarding a new labor contract with the company.
 The strike, occurring during the COVID-19 pandemic, was described by the IAM President as "the largest strike in the United States of America right now.”
 The strike ended after two months, with new labor contract agreements viewed as favorable to the union members.

+On September 12, 2024, IAM District 751 voted to strike against Boeing over a proposed contract's pay and benefits with 94.6% of votes in and 96% in favor of a strike.
+The union leadership had reached a tentative agreement with Boeing prior to the vote and endorsed the contract.

 Composition

 According to IAM's Department of Labor records, since 2005, when membership classifications were first reported, the union's membership has been generally in a slow decline, including "dues paying", "retired", and "exempt" members.
 Despite this, "life" members were reported to have had a 22 percent increase during this period, and "unemployed" members momentarily increased to a peak in 2009, before also declining.
 Members classified as "on strike" have varied considerably throughout, although remaining less than 1 percent of the total membership.
 IAM contracts also cover some non-members, known as agency fee payers, which since 2005 have grown to number comparatively just over 1 percent of the size of the union's membership.
-As of 2013, this accounts for about 145,000 "retirees" (25 percent), 52,000 "life" members (9 percent), 26,000 "exempt" members (5 percent), and 14,000 "unemployed" members (2 percent), plus about 7,000 non-members paying agency fees, compared to about 333,000 "dues paying" members (58 percent).
+As of 2013, this accounts for about 145,000 "retirees" (25 percent), 52,000 "life" members (9 percent), 26,000 "exempt" members (5 percent), and 14,000 "unemployed" members (2 percent), plus about 7,000 non-members paying agency fees, compared to about 333,000 dues paying" members (58 percent).